MrRio/TitaniORM/README.markdown

 TitaniORM 0.1
 =============

-Not ready for human consumption
+Not ready for human consumption.

+Use databases in Titanium Mobile applications without writing any SQL.

 Examples
 --------